isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 If the client does not renew a lease before its valid lifetime elapses, the lease is considered expired.
-There are many situations when the client may cease lease renewals; a common scenario is when the machine running the client shuts down for an extended period of time.
+There are many situations when the client may cease lease renewals; common scenarios include when the machine running the client shuts down for an extended period of time, or when a mobile device leaves the vicinity of a network.

-The process through which the DHCP server makes expired leases available for reassignment is referred to as "lease reclamation" and expired leases returned to availability through this process are referred to as "reclaimed."
+The process through which the DHCP server makes expired leases available for reassignment is referred to as "lease reclamation," and expired leases returned to availability through this process are referred to as "reclaimed."
 The DHCP server attempts to reclaim an expired lease as soon as it detects that it has expired.
 The server has several possible